 Make-Ahead Freezer Friendly Breakfast Burritos are totally underrated.
 You just have to keep it simple.
 Make your ingredients, then turn your counter into a burrito assembly conveyor belt style machine.
 I love this recipe because I love burritos, breakfast, and things made-ahead.
-It’s food prep heaven (jump to recipe).
+It’s food prep heaven.

 First, I prep all my ingredients, crack/whisk the eggs, and make sure everything is ready to go.
 It’s also important to pick the right size tortillas – I like bigger than taco size but smaller than burrito size.
-I also like low carb tortillas.
+Low cow carb tortillas always work too.
 So to fit this balance, I’ve been using these whole wheat tortilla wraps, and they seem to hold up well.

 Here are the burrito components you need: